dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

-\-[Digital Ocean](https://www.digitalocean.com/) is a commercial cloud compute resource (similar to AWS or Azure) offering similar instances to those avalible on Jetstream.
+\-[Digital Ocean](https://www.digitalocean.com/) is a commercial cloud compute resource (similar to AWS or Azure) offering similar instances to those available on Jetstream.
 Compute credits are billed hourly, depending on the size of the resource.

 Running RStudio in Docker and configuring multiple user logins works on